 What is a Writer?

-If you want to get technical and specific, I’m primarily a speculative fiction writer, though I still dabble into literary works.
-I’ve been published in magazines and anthologies, and have started releasing my own chapbooks under the name Elara Press.
-I’m working on my third novel manuscript, and I have a good feeling that this is the one that will break me into the market – authors like Sanderson and Rothfuss wrote something like a dozen manuscripts each before they were published, so I think I’m in good form.
+If you want to get technical and specific, I’m primarily a science fiction and fantasy writer.
+I’ve been published in magazines and anthologies (see my CV for specifics) and have dabbled in things like RPGAs, chapbooks and other forms of writing.
+I’m shopping around my third novel manuscript, and I have a good feeling that this is the one that will break me into the market – authors like Sanderson and Rothfuss wrote something like a dozen manuscripts each before they were published, so I think I’m in good form.

-Other than writing, I’m also a high school teacher in Ottawa, Ontario, with a background in History and English.
+Other than writing, I’m also a high school teacher in Ottawa, Ontario, with a background in History, Social Studies and English.
 I don’t talk about it much here, but occasionally I feel compelled to reflect on my day job, which keeps me busy and entertained so much that I’m probably a teacher for life, too.